EshbanTheLearner/thepersonalMSDS-v2/todayilearned.md

 ## Part - I (13 January 2020 to 22 April 2020)

+### Day 27 | February 9, 2020 | Sunday

+**Today's Progress:** Today I learned to distinguish between discrete and continuous random variables.
+Also learned to find the probability distribution of discrete random variables, and use it to find the probability of events of interest.

+**Description:** This includes the following:
+- Discrete Random Variables
+  - Random Variables
+    - Introduction
+    - Count vs Measure
+- Probability Distribution
+  - Table of Outcomes
+  - Probability Histograms
+  - Applications
+  - Using Conditional Probability

 ### Day 26 | February 8, 2020 | Saturday

 **Today's Progress:** Today I learned to use the General Multiplication Rule to find the probability that two events occur (P(A and B)) and to use probability trees as a tool for finding probabilities.